- Plan your visit

 This new project is put into context with pieces created since the late 1970s.
 This selection focuses on problems faced by people during their everyday lives, challenges of modern society that might compromise their civil rights.

-HUMAN RIGHT continues in Gallery 3 and in locations between the museum and Parliament Road.
+Human Right continues in locations between the museum and Parliament Road.
 Please pick up a flyer to read more.
 On view until 4 June.
 Photography for personal use only due to copyright restrictions.
 Please speak to a member of staff for further information.